suedtiroler obstbaumuseum niederlana

 Lana near Merano is one of the oldest fruit growing villages of South Tyrol

 Also methods of crop spraying and its development in the course of time are a central point in the presentation of apple tree cultivation.
-The "Braunsberger Torggl" is, however, slightly off-topic.
+The 'Braunsberger Torggl' is, however, slightly off-topic.
 This grape press dates back to the 16th century and is the oldest grape press of South Tyrol.
-The residence Larchgut includes an ancient residential tower and has been mentioned for the first time in 1301.
+The Larchgut Residence includes an ancient residential tower and was mentioned for the first time in 1301.
 Shortly before, the residence has been built by the Lords of Lana-Brandis.
 In 1530 a Gothic annex was added to the building.

 South Tyrol is the largest fruit growing area at one stretch of Europe - 18,000 hectares and 50 million apple trees, resulting in 10 percent of the European production in South Tyrol alone.
 One percent of these apples come from Lana!